The Best Wearable Tech To Help You Keep Track Of And Play With Your Kids

 Until now, “wearable tech” has referred mostly to wrist-borne activity trackers like the Nike Fuelband, which you get as a holiday gift, wear for a month as a New Year’s resolution, and then put in a drawer and hope no one notices.
 The somewhat repetitive data they generate – biometrics on your activity and sleep quality – are much more interesting when applied to your kids because … everything is more interesting when applied to your kids.
-As for what’s interesting when used by your kids … toys should fit that bill nicely, and there are more than a few that interact with children by strapping to them.
+As for what’s interesting when used by your children … toys and tracking devices for kids should fit that bill nicely, and there are more than a few that interact with kids by strapping smartwatches to them.
 If turning a kid into a tiny data acquisition device offends your analog sensibilities, you can still go old school.
-Just know the kid leash has officially gone digital, with these 10 monitors, trackers, and toys that upload your children to the cloud while keeping them tethered to your phone.
+Just know the kid leash has officially gone digital, with these monitors, GPS bracelets, trackers, and toys that upload your children to the cloud while keeping them tethered to your phone.

 SproutlingWhile your baby sleeps, an ankle bracelet sensor tracks heart rate, skin temperature, movement, and body position, and the wireless base station notes environmental factors like light, sound, moisture, and room temperature.
 They robo-chat about the data, then recommend when to put your kid down, the ideal nursery conditions, and more.
 If you believe the video, it even restores your social life and sex life!
 Who says tech is ruining relationships?

 Owlet Smart Sock Baby MonitorOwlet is a home version of a commonly used hospital device that monitors oxygen levels while babies sleep, but in adorable sock form.
 It also tracks heart rate, skin temperature, and rollovers, then pipes all that data directly to your phone.
 No service?
 The base station bleeps and bloops if something’s up.
 Most importantly, your kid can taunt all the other babies in the nursery wearing “dumb socks.”